 Day of the Dead Art

-My Day of the Dead art pieces are amongst my most popular works of art.
-Colorful, psychedelic, and dancing with intricate designs, these skull drawings embody the mystery and energy of our earthly existence, and tap into the question of what's beyond.
+My Day of the Dead art pieces are inspired by the meaningful Mexican holiday, Día de Muertos, which is a time for remembering and celebrating our loved ones who have passed away.
+My sugar skull art is typically colorful, psychedelic, and dancing with intricate designs, seeking to embody the mystery and energy of our earthly existence while tapping into the question of what's beyond.